Blog

 HubSpot doesn't support native conversion formulas, so this logic simulates it using workflows and averages.

-Go to Reports → Custom Report Builder and create a single-object report based on Deals.
+Go to Reports → Custom Report Builder and create a custom report based on Deals.

 You will now see your average deal conversion rate.
-For example, if it says 40%, that means 40% of the deals in your selected time frame were won.
+For example, if it says 40%, that means 40% of the deals within your selected filters were won.

 Once your report is live, you can:

-This creates visibility not only into the final results, but also helps you understand where your funnel is leaking.
+This creates visibility not only into the final results, but also helps you understand where your funnel is leaking and take concrete steps to improve conversion rates.

-By creating a simple custom property and automating it with workflows, you can unlock powerful deal conversion reporting in HubSpot — without coding or third-party tools.
+By creating a simple custom property and automating it with a simple workflow, you can unlock powerful deal conversion reporting in HubSpot — without coding or third-party tools.

-This technique is scalable, beginner-friendly, and gives your team the insights needed to close more deals.
+This technique is scalable, beginner-friendly, and gives your team the actionable insights needed to close more deals.